-In 1938, on the eve of the Second World War, Latvia had a total population of 1,995,000 people, including some 92,000 Jews.
+In 1938, Latvia had a total population of 1,995,000 people, including some 92,000 Jews.
 Almost half of them lived in Riga, but there were also large communities in Daugavpils and Liepaja.
 During the Soviet occupation, about 1,800 Jews were deported to Siberia by the Soviet secret police.
 When the Germans invaded the Soviet Union in 1941 and pushed through Latvia, only about 14,500 to 15,000 Jews managed to escape eastwards.
 Around 75,000 Jews remained in Latvia under German occupation.
 German attacks on the Jews quickly escalated to mass murder.
 Most of the Latvian Jews who lived outside the main urban centres were murdered in July and August 1941.
-Between August and December 1941, most of the inmates of the Daugavpils and Riga Ghettos were murdered.
-By 1 January 1942, only about 9,000 Jews were still alive, mainly in the ghettos of Riga and Daugavpils, but also in Liepaja, where the ghetto was established only in July 1942, or in concentration camps.
+Between August and December 1941, the majority of the inmates of the Daugavpils and Riga Ghettos were murdered.
+By 1 January 1942, only some 9,000 Jews were still alive, mainly in the ghettos of Riga and Daugavpils, but also in Liepaja, where the ghetto had only been established in July 1942, or in concentration camps.
 About 25,000 Jews from Central Europe (mostly from Germany, Austria and Bohemia) were deported to the Riga ghetto.
 By 1943 most of the Jews on Latvian territory were dead.
 Survivors of the Riga ghetto were first sent to the Kaiserwald concentration camp and then transferred to Stutthof in September 1944.
 Overall, about 74,000 Latvian Jews perished in the Holocaust.

-Outside of Latvia, sources relevant to Holocaust research on Latvia can be found, among other places, at Bundesarchiv, Yad Vashem and at the United States Holocaust Memorial Museum and the Fortunoff Video Archive for Holocaust Testimonies
+Outside of Latvia, sources relevant to Holocaust research on Latvia can be found, among other institutions, at the Bundesarchiv, Yad Vashem,the United States Holocaust Memorial Museum and the Fortunoff Video Archive for Holocaust Testimonies

 A. EHRI approach to Latvia: Pre-existing research, archival guides and expert support

-As a result, EHRI identified important collections in three Riga-based archives.
-An overview of Latvian State archives, which is written in both Latvian and English and available in print and online, suggests that there are more Holocaust-relevant archives to discover, especially among the eleven Regional State Archives:
+An overview of Latvian State Archives, which is written in both Latvian and English and available in print and online, suggests that there are more Holocaust-relevant archives to discover, especially among the eleven Regional State Archives:

 - Bušmane, Inta/Maija Āboltin̦a (ed.), Valsts arhīvi Latvijā / Latvia state archives (Riga: Latvijas Valsts arhīvu g̕enerāldirekcija : "Mantojums", ), (http://www.arhivi.lv/sitedata/VAS/Arhivu%20vesture/Latvijas%20valsts%20arhivi.pdf)

-B. Characteristics of Estonia’s archival system and specific challenges
+B. Characteristics of Latvia’s archival system and specific challenges

 C. EHRI identification and description results on Latvia